 This “lasagna” [EDITOR’S NOTE: Um, we typed that word while winking and coughing politely] is both shameless and savvy.
 Rather than layer lasagna noodles and a made-from-scratch sauce with a ricotta mixture, it cheats—brilliantly—by relying on ravioli, store-bought sauce, and cheese.
-Did we mention brilliantly?
+Did we mention brilliantly?–David Leite

-Bear with us while we gush a little more.
 The perforated ravioli sheets make it a cinch to cram the lasagna into any size dish.
-So while the tactic works quite well in the diva of baking dishes, the 9-by-13-inch, it’s also eminently easy to do in several wee-size baking dishes–perfect for when you want to ensure everyone at the table has his or her own personal lasagna that didn’t touch anyone else’s.
+So while the tactic works quite well in skillet form, like this easy skillet lasagna, or in the diva of baking dishes, the 9-by-13-inch, it’s also eminently easy to do in several wee-size baking dishes–perfect for when you want to ensure everyone at the table has his or her own personal lasagna that didn’t touch anyone else’s.
 The recipe also makes it easy to customize flavors, mixing and matching ravioli flavors with various sauces.
 Or not.
 It’s all up to you.
 Our only caveat?
 With so few ingredients, what you taste is going to depend squarely on the quality of said items.
-But then, you already knew that.–Renee Schettler Rossi
+But then, you already knew that.

 - Olive oil for the baking dish

 - One (26- to 32-ounce) jar fresh pasta sauce

 - One (15- to 18-ounce) box frozen ravioli, (any kind)

 - 2 cups (8 oz) shredded cheese, such as mozzarella

 - Assemble your lasagna in layers, starting with 1/3 of the sauce, then 1/2 the ravioli, followed by 1/2 the cheese.
 Spoon 1/2 of the remaining sauce over the cheese, then layer the remaining ravioli on top.
 Dump the remaining sauce over the ravioli and sprinkle with the remaining cheese.